 These are actually made to blow the dust off camera lenses… But who says that we cannot use it for computer parts?
-Although some people may prefer to use a pressurized air can, you will have no worries of running out of gas with this one. 😆
+Although some people may prefer to use a pressurized air can, you will have no worries about running out of gas with this one. 😆

 4) PLASTIC TWEEZERS

 Trying to reach into the nooks and crannies?
-Use a pair of plastic tweezers, not the metal ones that conduct electricity and scratch electronic contacts.
+Use a pair of plastic tweezers, not the metal ones that conduct electricity, and scratch electronic contacts.

 5) DESKTOP VACUUM CLEANER

 No, not those USB toy vacuum cleaners.
-This one has the power to suck up all the stubborn pieces of dirt, use a “fine point” attachment to reach the nooks-and-crannies.
+This one has the power to suck up all the stubborn pieces of dirt, use a “fine point” attachment to reach the nooks and crannies.